schultzcole/Aquarium-Motion-Planning/README.md

 A final, purely cosmetic oscillation impulse is added, which wiggles the agent side to side as it moves, and, in my opinion, provides a pretty convincing swimming animation for the "fish".

 There are a few points where the boids impulses make the motion appear non-optimal, especially when the goal is near an obstacle or the boundaries, evidenced by the agents alternating between moving towards and away from the goal (this is especially noticeable in the cylinder demo video I think).
-While this is clearly non-optimal, I do think it feels natural for a school fish, so I am not too displeased with it
+While this is clearly non-optimal, I do think it feels natural for a school fish, so I am not too displeased with it.

 With the narrow corridor scenario I was attempting to create a scenario where the obstacle avoidance term would cause issues, but it actually ended up working surprisingly well.

 ### Other demo videos